lucamaf/edge-full-ztp/hack/README.md

 The scripts expects the download ISO to be called `installer-0.0.0-installer.iso`.
 Make sure to change in the script the location of the published repo to yours `http://<IMAGE_BUILDER_IP>:<IMAGE_PUBLISH_PORT>`.
-Have the `pull-secret` in $HOME.
+Have the `pull-secret` in `$HOME`.
 You can download your installation pull secret from the [Red Hat Hybrid Cloud Console](https://console.redhat.com/).
 This pull secret allows you to authenticate with the Red Hat container registries that serve the container images used by Red Hat build of MicroShift.
 Change the `<USER_DIR>` to the directory where the kickstart template is located.

 Run the script like this:
 ` ./embed-ks`

+The script will generate the kickstart in the same directory as the downloaded ISO (and generated ISO).

 You should now have an ISO enriched with the Kickstart file (following this [structure](kickstarts/kickstart.ks.tmpl)).